scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Designing the Delta framework
 -----------------------------

-We are designing the ``Delta`` framework in a bottom-up approach, tailoring it to the needs of the ECEI analysis workflow and a specific deployment platform in mind.
-While plasma diagnostics operated at fusion experiments produce a heterogeneous set of data streams, the ECEI analysis is representative for a large set of data streams produced by other diagnostics.
-HPC environments are also rather heterogeneous.
-There are significant differences in local area network topologies, such as the speed network links between data-transfer nodes to compute node and even compute node interconnects, network security policies, and granted allocation of compute time for research projects that make it impractical to start with a top-down approach that generalizes well to arbitrary HPC platforms (though we endeavor to build the framework with flexibility and extensibility in mind) In the remainder of this section we describe the data analysis workflow for ECEI data, the targeted network and deployment architecture and give an overview of how ``Delta`` connects them together.
+We are designing the ``Delta`` framework in a bottom-up approach, tailoring it to facilitate a specific spectral analysis workflow that uses measurements from an ECEI diagnostic as well as with a specific deployment platform in mind.
+While plasma diagnostics operated at fusion experiments produce a heterogeneous set of data streams, the ECEI spectral analysis workflow is representative for a large set of workflows used to analyze different measurements.
+HPC environments also differ for example in their local area network topologies, the speed of network links between data-transfer nodes to compute node and compute node interconnects and their network security policies.
+Furthermore granted allocations of compute time for research projects make it impractical to start with a top-down approach that generalizes well to arbitrary HPC platforms (though we endeavor to build the framework with flexibility and extensibility in mind).
+In the remainder of this section we describe the data analysis workflow for ECEI data, the targeted network and deployment architecture and give an overview of how ``Delta`` connects them together.

 Electron Cyclotron Emission Imaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^